agileshaw/snap-openstack/sunbeam-python/sunbeam/plugins/validation/README.md

 ## Contents

-This plugin will install [tempest-k8s](https://opendev.org/openstack/sunbeam-charms/src/branch/main/charms/tempest-k8s), and provide command line interface: `sunbeam validate`, `sunbeam validation-lists`, and `sunbeam configure validation` (disabled) to your Sunbeam deployment.
+This plugin will install [tempest-k8s](https://opendev.org/openstack/sunbeam-charms/src/branch/main/charms/tempest-k8s), and provide command line interface: `sunbeam validate`, `sunbeam validation-lists`, and `sunbeam configure validation` (this command will only be useful if you enable `observability` plugin) to your Sunbeam deployment.

 Additionally, if you enable `observability` plugin, you will also get periodic cloud validation feature from this plugin.
 You can configure the periodic validation schedule using `sunbeam configure validation`.
 The periodic cloud validation results can be seen in the Grafana dashboard.